 Wilmington Christian Academy, as a ministry of Grace Baptist Church, exists to assist parents in teaching students to glorify Jesus Christ in the pursuit of spiritual, academic, physical, and social excellence.

 Wilmington Christian Academy was founded in 1969 as a ministry of Grace Baptist Church.
 Since that time the Academy has grown to be the largest private school in southeastern North Carolina.
-Serving students in grades PreK3 – 12, WCA fulfills all requirements of the North Carolina Division of Non-Public Instruction and is a member of the American Association of Christian Schools and the North Carolina Christian School Association.
-The Academy is fully accredited by the North Carolina Christian School Association, The National Council for Private School Accreditation, Middles States Association of Schools and Colleges and the North American Christian School Accrediting Agency.
+Serving students in grades PreK2 – 12, WCA fulfills all requirements of the North Carolina Division of Non-Public Instruction and is a member of the American Association of Christian Schools and the North Carolina Christian School Association.
+The Academy is fully accredited by the North Carolina Christian School Association, The National Council for Private School Accreditation, AdvancED and the North American Christian School Accrediting Agency.